Holistic Health Information

 Holistic health is the art and science of healing focused on the care of all aspects of an individual: body, mind, and spirit.
 It is characterized by its concentration on non-invasive modalities and by believing in a strong relationship between practitioner and patient and the natural strength of the body to bring about optimal healing.
+Read on to learn more vital holistic health information and its relation to addiction recovery.

 What Are the Principles of Holistic Medicine?